-When connected to a SAVeS device, tap the Trend ∠ button in the navigation menu to open the Trends screen.
-The Trends screen has the following user interface elements (see Figure 8 and Figure 9):
+When connected to a SAVeS device, tap the Trend button in the navigation menu to open the Trends screen, which has the following user interface elements (see Figure 9 and Figure 10):

-- Top Menu Bar: The menu bar at the top of the Trends screen has three buttons: - Disconnect button: Tap to go to the Scan screen to connect to a different SAVeS device. - Orientation button: Tap to toggle the screen orientation between portrait and landscape. - Share do button: Tap to share a screenshot of the chart. - Real-time Chart: Shows the real-time vibration data and/or thresholds according to the selected filters. - Solid red line: Current X Axis vibration level. - Solid green line: Current Y Axis vibration level. - Solid blue line: Current Z Axis vibration level. - Dashed red lines: Shutdown threshold for each axis. - Dashed yellow lines: Alarm threshold for each axis. - Filter: Tap the Edit > button to open the filter popup.
+- Top Menu Bar: The menu bar at the top of the Trends screen has three buttons: - Disconnect button: Tap to go to the Scan screen to connect to a different SAVeS device. - Share 🗅 button: Tap to share a screenshot of the chart.

+• Real-time Chart: Shows the real-time vibration data and/or thresholds according to the selected filters.
+The chart orientation will auto-adjust based on the phone/tablet screen orientation.

+- Solid red line: Current X Axis vibration level. - Solid green line: Current Y Axis vibration level. - Solid blue line: Current Z Axis vibration level. - · Dashed red lines: Shutdown threshold for each axis. - Dashed yellow lines: Alarm threshold for each axis. - Filter: Tap the Edit > button to open the filter popup.
 Select from the available options (current vibration by axis, alarm threshold by axis, and shutoff threshold by axis) to populate the chart. - Autoscroll toggle: Tap to enable or disable autoscroll.
-When autoscroll is enabled, the chart will scroll, updating in realtime to show changing vibration levels for the selected axes.
+When autoscroll is enabled, the chart will scroll, updating in real-time to show changing vibration levels for the selected axes.
 When disabled, the chart will show a snapshot of the current vibration values.